kaizhu256/node-utility2/README.md

 ## todo
+- experiment with using black text on white background for screen-capture
 - delete env var $npm_config_coverage_report_dir
 - create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it